chrisreimann/fantasyBombergame/readme.md

 ## Fantasy Bomber
 These are the scripts used to make a fantasy themed bomberman-like minigame.
 It supports up to 4 players and 3 distinct classes with different abilities.
+The CC0 assets used for this project are ()[TinySwords](https://pixelfrog-assets.itch.io/tiny-swords) by pixelfrog.

 ### Class Selection:
 ![](Examples/class_selection.gif)